 Your best bet is to go to Loanables.com and list your stuff for rent.

-There are local companies that offer rent-to-own schemes for lawn mowers, but if you have one left unused at the garage, you can have it leased at a cheaper rate than these lawn mower clubs.
+There are local companies that offer rent-to-own schemes for lawnmowers, but if you have one often left unused at the garage, you can lease it out.

-Whether you began sports while attending school or later in life, but have less time to actually hike, play golf, surf, go kayaking, ski and do other activities.
+You may have begun to be involved in sports while attending school or later in life, but now have less time to actually golf, surf, go kayaking, ski, and so on.

-Here are some samples of sports gear you can rent out:
+Here are some examples of in-demand sports gear you can rent out:

 23. Golf clubs